Engage With Art

 5 April The Golden Age by Joan London

 3 May The Boys in the Boat by Daniel James Brown

-We have a morning and an evening book club - choose which time suits you.
+We have a morning book club with coffee and cake or an evening book club with wine and nibbles - choose the time suits you.

 To book a friend for free* please email firstname.lastname@example.org.

 *One free pass is available for every ticket purchased.

 Duldig Open Day

 Hear the founder of Duldig Studio, Eva de Jong-Duldig, talk about the discoveries she made and the challenges she experienced during the process of writing her family memoir.